python3statement/pycon-2017/proposal.md

 Audience
 ========

-Any library authors, but in particular library authors interested in releasing a version of their library to require Python 3 without breaking Python 2 users' systems.
+Library authors, in particular library authors interested in releasing a version of their library that requires Python 3 without breaking Python 2 users' systems.

-Users and developers of Python 2 libraries, who want to make sure their system don't upgrade to incompatible package version.
+Users and developers of Python 2 libraries, who want to make sure their systems don't upgrade to incompatible versions of once-compatible packages.

 User and developers of Python 3 libraries who care about Python 2 users and developers.